linkdevelopment/DragDismiss_Android/README.md

 <item name="android:windowIsTranslucent">true</item>
 <item name="android:windowBackground">@android:color/transparent</item>
 ```
-**Then,** You can set the DragDismiss directly from your onCreate method like below
+**Then,** You can set the DragDismiss directly from your onCreate like below
 ```kotlin
 override fun onCreate(savedInstanceState: Bundle?) {
     super.onCreate(savedInstanceState)